-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+We have established an audit committee of the board of directors.
 Messrs.
-Capellas and Sternlicht and Dr. Few will serve as members of our audit committee.
+Capellas and Sternlicht and Dr. Few serve as members of our audit committee.
 Our board of directors has determined that each of Messrs.
-Capellas and Sternlicht and Dr. Few is independent under Nasdaq listing standards and applicable SEC rules. will serve as the chairman of the audit committee.
-Each member of the audit committee is financially literate and our board of directors has determined that , and qualify as an "audit committee financial expert" as defined in applicable SEC rules.
+Capellas and Sternlicht and Dr. Few is independent under Nasdaq listing standards and applicable SEC rules.
+Mr. Capellas will serve as the chairman of the audit committee.
+Each member of the audit committee is financially literate and our board of directors has determined that each of Messrs.
+Capellas and Sternlicht qualifies as an "audit committee financial expert" as defined in applicable SEC rules.